woodard/libabigail/doc/manuals/abidw.rst

   * ``--no-show-locs``

-   Do not show information about where in the *second shared library* the respective type was changed.
+   In the emitted ABI representation, do not show file, line or column where ABI artifacts are defined.

   * ``--check-alternate-debug-info-base-name`` <*elf-path*>